The Last Snow

-The Last Snow (Persian: برف آخر, romanized: Barfe Akhar) is a 2022 Iranian drama film directed by Amir Hossein Asgari and written by Asgari, Amir Mohammad Abdi and Hassan Hosseini.
+The Last Snow (Persian: برف آخر, romanized: Barf-e Ākhar) is a 2022 Iranian drama film directed by Amir Hossein Asgari and written by Asgari, Amir Mohammad Abdi and Hassan Hosseini.
 The film screened for the first time at the 40th Fajr Film Festival and received 4 awards and earned 9 nominations.

 Three years after the first screening, the film was released on December 18, 2024 in Iran theatrically.

 Premise

 Yousef is a successful and committed veterinarian who lives in kiasar a village in Sari, Iran.
 The film revolves around the disappearance of the daughter of Yousef's friend, Khalil, whose name is Khorshid.
 It is not clear what exactly happened to Khorshid, all the members of the village look for her sympathetically until a secret is revealed.